dumux/dumux/examples/shallowwaterfriction/README.md

         return gravity_;
     }
 ```
 This function returns an object of the friction law class, which is initialized with the appropriate friction values.
-If you want to use different friciton values or laws, you have to use a vector of unique_ptr for 'frictionLaw_' and pick the right friction law instances via the 'element' argument.
+If you want to use different friciton values or laws, you have to use a vector of unique_ptr for `frictionLaw_` and pick the right friction law instances via the `element` argument.
 ```cpp
     const FrictionLaw<VolumeVariables>& frictionLaw(const Element& element,
                                                     const SubControlVolume& scv) const